rapid-git/rapid-git/README.md

 ## Prerequisites and installation

 There are only 2 requisites worth mentioning.
 Firstly, your bash version needs to equal or be above v4.0.0.
 Use the command `bash --version` to read out yours.
-Secondly, use Cygwin on Windows or use a Mac. rapid-git is dependent on escaped color-codes and currently there are only xterm color-codes as well as cygwin color-codes included.
-If you want to use it with something else like git on Linux or msysgit on Windows, you have to modify colors.sh beforehand.
+Secondly, use Cygwin on Windows or use a Mac. rapid-git uses the same colors that are configured for standard git commands.

 Now lets start with adding rapid-git:

 1. Start with cloning this repository:
     <pre>https://github.com/philiptober/rapid-git.git</pre>
-2. Add colors.sh to *.bash_profile* or *.profile* like:
+2. Add rapid-git.sh to *.bash_profile* or *.profile* like:
-    <pre>source path/to/this/file/colors.sh</pre>
+    <pre>source path/to/this/file/rapid-git.sh</pre>
-3. Repeat the second step for rapid-git.sh
-4. At this point rapid-git should already work, but you may also add alias.rapid-git.sh to get some default aliases.
+3. At this point rapid-git should already work, but you may also add alias.rapid-git.sh to get some default aliases.
 Simply mirror the second step again to do that

 Also some pointers:
 * If neither *.bash_profile* nor *.profile* exist, create them yourself